Azure/azure-sdk-for-android/sdk/communication/azure-communication-common/README.md

   return fetchtoken();
 };

-CommunicationUserCredential userCredential = new CommunicationUserCredential(tokenRefresher);
+CommunicationTokenCredential userCredential = new CommunicationTokenCredential(tokenRefresher);
 ```

 ### Creating a credential that refreshes proactively